-- (1) When an assessment is made, the Comptroller must issue a notice of assessment, to be served on the person assessed, which must be signed by an authorised officer, and contain the following information- - (a) the name of the taxpayer; - (b) the taxpayer identification number, if one has been issued to the taxpayer;
+(1) When an assessment is made, the Comptroller must issue a notice of assessment, to be served on the person assessed, which must be signed by an authorised officer, and contain the following information-

-- (c) the date of issue of the notice; - (d) the matter to which the notice relates; - (e) the amount of tax payable; - (f) a demand for payment of the tax by the date stipulated in the notice; - (g) the manner in which payment is to be made; - (h) a summary statement of the reasons why the Comptroller made the assessment and the manner in which the assessment is calculated; - (i) the manner of objecting to the assessment, and the time limit for doing so; and - (j) other information, at the discretion of the Comptroller. - (2) The original or a certified copy of a notice of assessment is receivable in proceedings as conclusive evidence that the assessment has been duly made and, except in proceedings in relation to the assessment under Part V, that the amount and all particulars of the assessment are correct.
+- (a) the name of the taxpayer; - (b) the taxpayer identification number, if one has been issued to the taxpayer; - (c) the date of issue of the notice; - (d) the matter to which the notice relates; - (e) the amount of tax payable; - (f) a demand for payment of the tax by the date stipulated in the notice; - (g) the manner in which payment is to be made; - (h) the manner of objecting to the assessment, and the time limit for doing so; and - (i) other information, at the discretion of the Comptroller. - (2) The original or a certified copy of a notice of assessment is receivable in proceedings as conclusive evidence that the assessment has been duly made and, except in proceedings in relation to the assessment under Part V, that the amount and all particulars of the assessment are correct.